 Gould and Lewontin defined a biological spandrel as a byproduct of evolutionary adaptation.
-They are necessary ‘leftovers’ created because some other trait had evolved.
+Simply put, they’re like ‘leftovers’ of some other trait that evolved.
 This means that the spandrel isn’t an adaptation to anything in the environment.
 Instead, it is a secondary trait that arose from the development of another primary trait.

 The easiest spandrel to visualize is the human chin.
 On hypothesis about why humans are the only animals that have a chin is that it is merely a byproduct of the growth of different parts of the jaw.

 The jaw was an adaptation to the kind of food humans used to consume during our good old prehistoric days.
 The chin is a secondary trait that developed because of the first jaw adaptation.
 This secondary trait isn’t an adaptation to any specific environmental conditions.